Discipleship 1

 for Christian Fellowship & Worship

-It is virtually unknown in contemporary denomination churches.
-It is nonetheless entirely Scriptural, modeled after the Teachings of Paul in all his epistles.
+The form of Christian fellowship and worship which I describe here may be very different from your traditional religious experiences.
+It is mostly absent in contemporary denomination churches.
+It is nonetheless entirely scriptural, modeled after the teachings of Paul in his epistles.

 WHY GATHER AS A BODY?
+SOME GUIDELINES AND EXPECTATIONS

 1. To be: United in Spirit and purpose - knowing the reality of Jesus as Savior; and having fellowship with God our Father through Him and giving glory to God.
 After any person is reborn spiritually, they become part of one heavenly family who share the "gift of God."
 To continue to be United in Spirit - The same Spirit that is in Christ Jesus.